waarn/ITBCfinalProject/README.md

 2. Press Enter of click the start button to begin the game
 3. Use the Up and Down arrows to move the right side puck Up and Down

+## Commom Problems

+Code is not working -  Make sure you only write the numbers not the words 'Coce: '

+The whole game cannot fit on the screen - Use CTRL + or - to zoom in and out

-*Is the game running slow?
-Turn up the slider on the top to increase the speed.
+The game is running slow - Turn up the slider on the top to increase the speed.

 ## Tools Used